maneesha/pelicanblog/content/2016/cooking/chicken_and_stuffing.md

 Preheat oven to 375 degrees F.

-Melt 4 tablespoons butter and mix in the herbs.
+Microwave 4 tablespoons butter until almost melted and mix in the herbs.
 Rub this all over the chicken, inside and out.
-Set chicken aside on a plat.
+Set chicken aside on a plate.

 Melt remaining 2 tablespoons butter in large oven safe skillet and add onions and celery.
 Cook 5-7 minutes, until they are soft.